-Maintenance of your pool equipment is important year round, here are some tips and things to check over Winter so your pool is ready to go when things heat up again.
+Maintenance of your pool equipment is important year round, here are some tips and things to check so your pool is ready to go when you are!

-Check your leaf rake nets for splits and tears, these can be replaced separately either in-store or at home with just a screwdriver.
+Check your leaf rake nets for splits and tears, these can be replaced separately either in-store or at home with just a screwdriver (and a lot of patience).
 Cracks in the frame of leaf rakes and brushes happen when the residual chlorinated water remains on them as well as damage from the suns UV rays.

 Check for any signs of leakage, most commonly found underneath where the 'wet end' meets the motor.
 There is a mechanical seal that that separates the two, that can begin to leak and become noisey with age.
 If you find a leak, the seal needs to be replaced, contact us using to arrange a repair.